1982 Turkish constitutional referendum

 A constitutional referendum was held in Turkey on 7 November 1982.
-The new constitution was approved by 91% of voters, with a 91% turnout.
+Voters approved the new constitution and the presidency of Kenan Evren with a 91.37% "yes" vote, with a 91% turnout.

 Background

 In 1980 the Grand National Assembly was scheduled to elect a new President to replace Fahri Korutürk.
 However, the parties were unable to agree on a candidate, and on 12 September 1980, the Turkish Armed Forces led by Kenan Evren staged a coup d'état, dissolved the Grand National Assembly and started ruling the country through the National Security Council.

 The NSC set up a Consultative Assembly and appointed all 160 members.
 Political parties were shut down, and those who had been members of parties were excluded from the Assembly.
 It worked from 23 November 1981 and 17 July 1982 to draw up the new constitution, which would replace the 1961 document.
 In one of the rallies that he held to promote the new constitution, Evren claimed that the 1961 constitution "hadn't been able to set the boundaries for liberties properly, and establish legal responsibilities as a counterpart to liberties".
 In a 2007 interview, Evren claimed that the 1961 constitution was "luxurious" for Turkey at the time.